xavierjohn/FunctionalDDD/RailwayOrientedProgramming/README.md

 ### ParallelAsync

- Parallel runs multiple tasks in parallel and returns multiple tasks. `IfOkAsync` will await all the task and call the given function.
+ Parallel runs multiple tasks in parallel and returns multiple tasks. `OnOkAsync` will await all the task and call the given function.

 ### Unwarp

- Unwrap unwraps the `Result` and returns the `Ok` value or the error.
+ Finally unwraps the `Result` and returns the `Ok` value or the error.

 ### Maybe